jessepav/lacygoill-wiki-backup/shell/bash.md

 If  set to  a number  greater than  zero, the  value is  used as  the number  of trailing directory  components to  retain when  expanding the  \w and  \W prompt string escapes (see PROMPTING below).
-Characters removed are replaced with an ellipsis.
+Characters removed are replaced by an ellipsis.

        PS0